-In August 2011, we entered into an equity distribution agreement with a financial institution, as sales agent.
-The agreement provides for the offer and sale from time to time, through our sales agent, common units having an aggregate offering amount of up to \$150.0 million.
-As of December 31, 2012, approximately \$69.5 million aggregate offering price of our common units remains available for sale pursuant to this equity distribution agreement.
-During the three months ended December 31, 2012, we issued 254,265 of our common units pursuant to the equity distribution agreement, and received proceeds of \$10.0 million, net of commissions and offering costs of \$0.7 million.
-During the year ended December 31, 2012, we issued 1,147,654 of our common units pursuant to the equity distribution agreement, and received proceeds of \$47.4 million, net of commissions and offering costs of \$1.6 million.
-During the year ended December 31, 2011, we issued 761,285 of our common units pursuant to this equity distribution agreement, and received proceeds of \$30.2 million from the issuance of these common units, net of commissions and offering costs of \$1.2 million.
+In November 2013, we entered into an equity distribution agreement, or the 2013 equity distribution agreement, with a group of financial institutions as sales agents.
+The agreement provides for the offer and sale from time to time, through our sales agents, of common units having an aggregate offering amount of up to \$300 million.
+During the year ended December 31, 2013, we issued 1,839,430 of our common units pursuant to the 2013 equity distribution agreement and received proceeds of \$87 million, net of accrued commissions and offering costs of \$1 million, which were used to finance growth opportunities and for general corporate purposes.
+As of December 31, 2013, approximately \$212 million aggregate offering price of our common units remain available for sale pursuant to the 2013 equity distribution agreement.